(Updated with all new photos, November 2020)

 When I’m craving comfort food, my go-to is these BBQ chicken wings.
 They are so easy to make that they’re a no-brainer for an appetizer or casual dinner.
 Slather a little of my favorite homemade bourbon BBQ sauce on them and you’ll see why they’re so addictive.

-Baking chicken wings leads to just as tender and crispy a wing, with a lot less fat.
-It’s also a much easier way to make them.
+- Less Fat, Less Mess: Baking chicken wings leads to just as tender and crispy a wing, with a lot less fat than deep frying.
+It’s an easy way to make great chicken wings.

-I like to smother my wings in bbq sauce.
-I don’t need any other dipping sauce for these delicious little morsels.
-However, they go really well with a blue cheese dressing, ranch dressing, or this Alabama white BBQ sauce.
+- Great for Dipping: I like to smother my wings in bbq sauce, but they also go really well with a blue cheese dressing, ranch dressing, or this Alabama white BBQ sauce.

 » You will love these 5 Tasty Dips for Chicken Wings.